 - An approved Chrome River trip authorization (TA) report must be in place before making reservations for the trip whether you are using direct bill travel reservations in Egencia or other IU Designated Travel Agency (DTA) or will be requesting reimbursement of out-of-pocket expenses associated with the trip.

-- Consistent with long-standing university policy on student international travel safety, no IU funds may be used to support graduate student travel to countries under U.S. State Department Level 4 “Do Not Travel” Advisories unless the advisory relates solely to COVID-19.
+- Consistent with long-standing university policy on student international travel safety, no IU funds may be used to support student travel to countries under U.S. State Department Level 4 “Do Not Travel” Advisories.

-- International travel by undergraduate students is subject to approval by the Office of Overseas Study.
+- International travel by undergraduate students is subject to approval by IU Education Abroad.